Maya Labad

-Maya Labad (born May 7, 2002) is a Canadian ice hockey forward.
-She played college ice hockey for the Quinnipiac Bobcats from 2021 to 2025, finishing fifth on the program’s all-time goals list with 51.
-She was selected in the fifth round, 36th overall, of the 2025 PWHL Draft.
+Maya Labad (born May 7, 2002) is a Canadian professional ice hockey forward for the Montreal Victoire of the Professional Women's Hockey League (PWHL).
+She played college ice hockey for the Quinnipiac Bobcats from 2021 to 2025, finishing fifth on the programme’s all-time goals list with 51.

 Early life

 Labad is from Mascouche, Quebec.
-Before college she played for John Abbott College in Quebec’s collegiate league and represented Team Québec at the National Women’s Under-18 Championship, earning bronze in 2019.
+She played in Quebec’s women’s collegiate circuit before the NCAA, including time with the John Abbott College Islanders.
+In national competition, she represented Quebec at the National Women’s Under-18 Championship in 2019, winning bronze.

 Playing career

 College

-Labad debuted with Quinnipiac in 2021–22.
-She recorded 51 goals and 46 assists for 97 points across 147 collegiate games (2021–2025), including a team-leading 16 goals in 2022–23 and 15 goals in 2024–25.
+Labad joined Quinnipiac for the 2021–22 season.
+Across four NCAA seasons (2021–2025), she recorded 51 goals and 46 assists for 97 points in 147 games, including team-leading goal totals in 2022–23 and 2024–25.
+In her final season, she reached the 50-goal milestone and recorded her first collegiate hat trick (against Syracuse on October 19, 2024).

 Professional

-On June 24, 2025, the Montreal Victoire selected Labad in the fifth round, 36th overall, of the 2025 PWHL Draft.
+Labad was selected by Montréal in the fifth round (36th overall) of the 2025 PWHL Draft.
+After training camp, she initially signed as a reserve player for the Victoire.
+On November 23, 2025, Montréal signed her to a Standard Player Agreement after injuries created a roster opening.

+Labad made her PWHL debut on December 17, 2025, scoring her first professional goal in a Takeover Tour game in Halifax against Toronto.

 International play

-Labad represented Canada U18 at the 2020 IIHF World Women's U18 Championship in Slovakia, winning a silver medal.
-She recorded points in the preliminary round, including an assist against Russia on December 28, 2019.
+Labad represented the Canada U18 at the 2020 IIHF World Women's U18 Championship in Slovakia, winning a silver medal.
+She registered an assist against Russia on December 28, 2019.